Taksaka: Mythology

 The epic tells that the dragon was the son of the Goddess Kadru and Kasyapa who lived in Nagaloka with his other brothers, namely Basuki, Antaboga, and others.
 Taksaka also killing the King arikesit of Hastinapura after Parikesit took the snake carcass with an arrow and hung it around Samiti's neck.
 After that from the Mahabharata book, Samiti's son, Sang Srenggi was angry about the incident and cursed Parikesit to die from a snakebite seven days after the curse was uttered.
 However, Samiti was disappointed because his son had cursed Parikesit.
 Not holding back, Sang Srenggi sent Taksaka to kill King Parikesit.

-Operating
+Operational History

 Taksaka (1999–2016)

-On 19 September 1999, the Taksaka train was launched by Kereta Api Indonesia that which from Gambir to Yogyakarta for the passenger that to Yogyakarta from Jakarta.
+On 19 September 1999, the Taksaka train was launched by Kereta Api Indonesia, from Gambir to Yogyakarta and vice versa.

-Initially, the Taksaka train operated using former the Argo Lawu train sets because at that time it operated using executive train sets with K9 bogies - former the Argo Muria train sets.
-In addition, the Taksaka train sometimes operates using executive train sets made in 1998 - former the Argo Dwipangga train sets.
+Initially, the Taksaka train was operated using former the Argo Lawu train sets because at that time it operated using executive train rakes formerly from the Argo Muria.
+In addition, the Taksaka train sometimes operates using executive class coaches made in 1998 by INKA, which were first used by the Argo Dwipangga.

-While the Argo Lawu and Argo Dwipangga operate using train sets manufactured in 2016, several trips on the Taksaka train operate using used the Argo Lawu train sets manufactured in 2008 and glass airplane trains from the Argo Dwipangga manufactured in 1984 and 1986.
+While the Argo Lawu and Argo Dwipangga operate using INKA passenger coaches manufactured in 2016, several trips on the Taksaka train operate using the Argo Lawu consists manufactured in 2008 and glass airplane window coaches from the Argo Dwipangga manufactured in 1984 and 1986.